Blaine Holt to Newsmax: Strategy, Diplomacy Needed Amid Ukrainian Conflict

 "My suggestion is diplomacy.
 Let's find an off-ramp to get this thing wound down.
 We have no choice," he emphasized.

-Regarding the possibility of American boots on the ground in Ukraine, Holt referred to National Security Advisor Jake Sullivan's statement that it would not happen.
+Regarding the possibility of American boots on the ground in Ukraine, Holt referred to national security adviser Jake Sullivan's statement that it would not happen.
 However, he noted Ukraine's plea for NATO troop support, cautioning against the implications.

 "This is getting to be dangerous, slippery slope-type rhetoric," Holt remarked, recalling previous assurances about limited military support.